Misogyny vs. Misandry: One Has Historically Defined the Structural, One Has Not

 The ongoing oppression of women is enshrined in religious, legal, political, educational, and employment systems and structures.
 An equivalent level of systemic and structural oppression has not been experienced by the current generation of white men in America.
-Meanwhile, women’s healthcare and bodily autonomy are under renewed attack with the imminent reversal of Roe v.
+Meanwhile, women’s healthcare and bodily autonomy are under renewed attack with the reversal of Roe v.
 Wade.
 In this we can see the ongoing systemic and structural assault against women’s rights playing out in real time.
 There is no equivalent loss of rights for men.

 Misandry then, is women’s anger against their oppressors.
 Misogyny is men’s anger against those they oppress.